 With the need for increased compute performance, this update includes Intel® platform feature: Intel® Advanced Vector Extensions 512 (Intel® AVX-512).
 Intel AVX-512 provides instructions to accelerate performance for workloads such as scientific simulations, financial analytics, artificial intelligence, deep learning, 3D modeling and analysis, image and audio/video processing, cryptography, and data compression.

-To learn more visit Clear Linux* Stacks, where you can download Deep Learning Reference Stack code, contribute feedback, and join the Clear Linux community – sign up to receive our developer mailing list or follow the #clearlinux channel on IRC.
+To learn more visit Clear Linux* Stacks, where you can download Deep Learning Reference Stack code, contribute feedback, and join the Clear Linux community – sign up to receive our developer stacks mailing list.

 We look forward to seeing how the community uses the Deep Learning Reference Stack to incorporate deep learning into new and existing applications.
 Continue to send us your ideas for further enhancements.

 Mark Skarpness, vice president of System Software Products and director of Data-Centric System Stacks at Intel.